-Mischa grew up on the Gulf Coast of Florida, where she first experienced a deep and enduring connection with the natural world.
-After pursuing studies in linguistics and outdoor education, she moved to the Bay Area in 2011 to begin a career in youth development and nonprofit work.
-Over time, she realized that she was drawn to this field as much to understand and heal herself as to help clients do the same.
-With this shift in perspective from ‘I’m here to help you’ to ‘we’re in this together’, she decided to obtain a Master’s in Social Work with the goal of becoming a licensed therapist.
+Mischa grew up on the Gulf Coast of Florida, where they first experienced a deep and enduring connection with the natural world.
+After pursuing studies in linguistics and outdoor education, they moved to the Bay Area in 2011 to begin a career in youth development and nonprofit work.
+Over time, they realized that they were drawn to this field as much to understand and heal themself as to help clients do the same.
+With this shift in perspective from ‘I’m here to help you’ to ‘we’re in this together’, they decided to obtain a Master’s in Social Work with the goal of becoming a licensed therapist.

 Mischa has worked with Outward Bound, Summer Search, Jobs for the Future, LYRIC Center for LGBTQQ+ Youth, and CIIS, as well as completed clinical internships at the UCSF Child and Adolescent Gender Clinic and Instituto Familiar de la Raza.
-She has played many roles in her professional work, including positions in direct service, facilitation, supervision, project management, and organizational leadership.
-In addition to serving as project manager at Healing Together, she is studying depth and psychedelic psychotherapy at Sage Institute.
+They have played many roles in their professional work, including positions in direct service, facilitation, supervision, project management, and organizational leadership.
+In addition to serving as project manager at Healing Together, they are studying depth and psychedelic psychotherapy at Sage Institute.

 Mischa identifies as trans, White-bodied, ethnically Jewish, and able-bodied.
-She enjoys dancing, writing, spending time outdoors, reading, and cultivating authentic relationships with herself, her family (including her two cats!), and the various communities she is a part of.
+They enjoy dancing, writing, spending time outdoors, reading, and cultivating authentic relationships with themself, their family (including her two cats!), and the various communities they are a part of.

 Mischa Freeman, ASW